-When a corporation issues bonds, they must pay interest on the securities each year at regular intervals.
+When a corporation issues bonds, it must pay interest on the securities each year at regular intervals.
 The bonds are issued for a specific term, generally 20 years.

 At the end of that term, the company must pay back the bonds.
 Within that arrangement, the company is acting as a guarantor of the debt.

 Investors primarily buy bonds to earn interest income.
-But since principle repayment is guaranteed by the company, bonds are considered to be less risky than stocks.
+However, since principal repayment is guaranteed by the company, bonds are considered to be less risky than stocks.